Bohemia Interactive: Early history

-ARMA series
+Arma series

-In the early 2000s, the US Army began using a mod of the first Operation Flashpoint, named DARWARS Ambush!, to train soldiers.
+In the early 2000s, the US Army began using a mod of the game Operation Flashpoint: Cold War Crisis, named DARWARS Ambush!, to train soldiers.
 In financial distress, Bohemia capitalized on its use and made a small sum of money, saving the company from falling into immediate bankruptcy.
 Bohemia also set up a new division called Bohemia Interactive Simulations, specializing in creating military simulation games with its Virtual Battle Space titles for armies around the world to use.
-Meanwhile, the main studio, realizing that they should release a game as soon as possible, decided to rework on Elite' engine and make a spiritual successor to Cold War Crisis called Armored Assault, later renamed ARMA: Armed Assault.
+Meanwhile, the main studio, realizing that they should release a game as soon as possible, decided to rework on Elite' engine and make a spiritual successor to Cold War Crisis called Armored Assault, later renamed Arma: Armed Assault.
 According to Španěl, the team hated the title.
 Bohemia decided to self-publish the game, and launched in an early access form.
 The game received high critical praise and great sales, sufficient to save the company.

-The development of a sequel to ARMA commenced afterward.
-The team decided to reuse some of its assets of Game 2 for ARMA 2, and did not hold unrealistic ambitions for the game.
+The development of a sequel to Arma commenced afterward.
+The team decided to reuse some of its assets of Game 2 for Arma 2, and did not hold unrealistic ambitions for the game.
 An Xbox 360 version was planned but was later scrapped after the team thought that its power was inferior to that of personal computers.
-During this period, Codemasters announced Operation Flashpoint: Dragon Rising, a game falling into competition with Bohemia's own ARMA titles, as it was marketed as the true successor to Cold War Crisis. Španěl was not happy with how Dragon Rising is being marketed as a return to the Operation Flashpoint series despite being created without the involvement of Bohemia.
+During this period, Codemasters announced Operation Flashpoint: Dragon Rising, a game falling into competition with Bohemia's own Arma titles, as it was marketed as the true successor to Cold War Crisis. Španěl was not happy with how Dragon Rising was being marketed as a return to the Operation Flashpoint series despite being created without the involvement of Bohemia.
 The team became anxious, but found relief after viewing gameplay footage Dragon Rising', which they considered to be subpar and "[did] not come even close to what they promised".
-ARMA 2 was released in mid-2009 to high critical praise and high sales.
+Arma 2 was released in mid-2009 to high critical praise and high sales.
 The development team soon began work on an expansion titled Operation Arrowhead, though Codemasters took legal actions to force Bohemia to change its name due to its similarity with Operation Flashpoint.
-In early 2010s, the company continued to develop expansions for ARMA 2, and released smaller titles such as Take On Helicopters.
+In early 2010s, the company continued to develop expansions for Arma 2, and released smaller titles such as Take On Helicopters.